-Understanding different types of real estate listing contracts can save you a lot of trouble, and money, when it’s time to sell your house.
+Understanding different types of real estate listing contracts can save you trouble and money when it’s time to sell your house.

 The listing agreement is an important document that outlines the terms and conditions of your working relationship with your real estate agent.
 Read it carefully and be sure you understand what it says.
 If it doesn’t meet your standards, you’ll need to negotiate terms that work for you.
 Here are some key items to look for.